Social media is meant to be a two-way street.

 If you’re so vanilla that you don’t offend anyone, you’re also missing out on the opportunity to connect with people that really share your opinion.

 Divide and conquer is appropriate in this context.
 Divide opinions.
 And then focus all your efforts on those that really buy into you.
 At the end of the day, they’re the ones that will probably become customers.
 Unlike the others.

 Putting the SOCIAL Back Into Social Media – The Presentation

-I love this presentation and have since delivered it a few times to groups of companies that are looking at how they can develop their business’ marketing goals.
-Now, I’m happy to say, I’ve recorded a version for our YouTube channel, that I can share with you here on this blog.
+I have since delivered this presentation a few times to groups of companies, all looking at how they can develop their business’ marketing goals.
+I’ve recorded a version for our YouTube channel, that I can share with you here on this blog.

 I hope the presentation resonates for you.
 But let’s not leave it there.